Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 An algorithm is a sequence of instructions that can be followed to solve a problem.

-Pseudocode is a middleground between a functional programming language and English.
+Pseudocode is a middleground between a programming language and English.
 There are no strict rules on how to write pseudocode.
 Instead, there are rough guidelines which differ slightly.

 It's not tied to a specific programming language, allowing people who may not know the same programming languages, or stakeholders who may not be technical enough to understand program code, to understand and follow the logic behind how a program should work.
 My mum could probably understand it.